Tipperary GAA: Clubs

 Clubs contest the Tipperary Senior Football Championship.
-That competition's most successful club is Fethard, with 21 titles.
-Clonmel Commercials comes next, with 18 titles.
+That competition's most successful clubs are Fethard and Clonmel Commercials, with 21 titles each.

 County team

-Tipperary has won the All-Ireland Senior Football Championship on four occasions - in 1889, 1895, 1900 and 1920.
+Tipperary won the All-Ireland Senior Football Championship (SFC) on four occasions: in 1889, 1895, 1900 and 1920.
 As the football championship is contested by a much larger number of teams than in hurling, success is hard won because of the high standard attained by many counties.
 For details on football history, see here.